Texas Special Education Attorney: What They Do, When You Need One, and What It Costs

 You likely need an attorney when:

 - A due process complaint has been filed — either you're filing one or the district has filed against you.
-Once a SEHO proceeding begins, you need legal representation.
+Once a SEHO proceeding begins, many parents seek legal representation.

 - The dispute involves potential reimbursement for private services — if you've unilaterally placed your child in a private school and are seeking district reimbursement, this is a legal claim that requires precise procedural compliance.

-- The district is taking an adversarial legal posture — if district counsel is appearing at ARD meetings, sending cease-and-desist letters, or treating correspondence as litigation prep, you need an attorney at minimum reviewing your communications.
+- The district is taking an adversarial legal posture — if district counsel is appearing at ARD meetings, sending cease-and-desist letters, or treating correspondence as litigation prep, consider having an attorney review your communications.

-- The dispute involves significant compensatory education — claiming that the district denied FAPE for years and owes your child substantial compensatory services is a legal claim that needs attorney-level precision.
+- The dispute involves significant compensatory education — claiming that the district denied FAPE for years and owes your child substantial compensatory services is a legal claim that benefits from attorney-level precision.

-- Your child faces emergency disciplinary placement — an emergency removal to an alternative educational setting (DAEP), manifestation determination that is being disputed, or expulsion proceedings for a student with an IEP involve compressed timelines and legal safeguards that require immediate attorney involvement.
+- Your child faces emergency disciplinary placement — an emergency removal to an alternative educational setting (DAEP), manifestation determination that is being disputed, or expulsion proceedings for a student with an IEP involve compressed timelines and legal safeguards that call for prompt advice from an attorney or advocate.

 You probably do not need an attorney for: